-The ADSP-2185M has on-chip emulation support and an ICE-Port, a special set of pins that interface to the EZ-ICE.
+The ADSP-2189M has on-chip emulation support and an ICE-Port, a special set of pins that interface to the EZ-ICE.
 These features allow in-circuit emulation without replacing the target system processor by using only a 14-pin connection from the target system to the EZ-ICE.
 Target systems must have a 14-pin connector to accept the EZ-ICE's in-circuit probe, a 14-pin plug.

 Issuing the chip reset command during emulation causes the DSP to perform a full chip reset, including a reset of its memory mode.
 Therefore, it is vital that the mode pins are set correctly PRIOR to issuing a chip reset command from the emulator user interface.
-If you are using a passive method of maintaining mode information (as discussed in Setting Memory Modes) then it does not matter that the mode information is latched by an emulator reset.
-However, if you are using the RESET pin as a method of setting the value of the mode pins, then you have to take into consideration the effects of an emulator reset.
+If you are using a passive method of maintaining mode information (as discussed in Setting Memory Modes), then it does not matter that the mode information is latched by an emulator reset.
+However, if using the RESET pin as a method of setting the value of the mode pins, the effects of an emulator reset must be taken into consideration.